 PhD (Hong Kong Polytechnic University)

-Carol is a Senior Lecturer and Research Fellow (DECRA) at the School of Architecture and Built Environment, Faculty of Engineering, Queensland University of Technology.
+Carol is a Senior Lecturer at the School of Architecture and Built Environment, Faculty of Engineering, Queensland University of Technology.
 Before joining the academia, she practiced in the quantity surveying profession.
 She has diversified research experience in construction management.
 Her research interests include:

 - construction safety and health